 - How many samples a surveyor has to test

 Unless you’re very fortunate, expect to pay at least £160 for a proper asbestos survey.
 The current UK average cost stands at around £250.
-To find out more, or to get an average cost for your local area, you can check out this handy guide from Wise Tradesmen.
+You can check out this handy guide from Wise Tradesmen to find out more.

 Asbestos Encapsulation Costs